-- 'nfsboot' to boot from a tftp server and mount the root over NFS - 'nandboot' to boot from the NAND flash and also mount it as root - 'sdboot' to boot from a SD Card and also mount it as root run nfsboot
+- "nfsboot" to boot from a tftp server and mount the root over NFS - "nandboot" to boot from the NAND flash and also mount it as root - "sdboot" to boot from a SD Card and also mount it as root - "multi_img_boot" to boot from the multi-image provided.
+The multi-image consists of a FDT, a kernel and a rootfs run nfsboot

-For a one-time-only bootup, this can be accomplished with the 'run' command, for example:
+For a one-time-only bootup, this can be accomplished with the "run" command, for example:

-To make this permanent and have the board execute it automatically, it must be stored in the 'bootcmd' environment variable and the environment must be saved to flash.
+To make this permanent and have the board execute it automatically, it must be stored in the "bootcmd" environment variable and the environment must be saved to flash.